Updated: Feb 2

 2. Remember the truth of the Gospel.
 Write out Bible verses on notecards and stick them around your house.
 Keep truth pinned at the top of our Notes app.
 Ask your friends to send you Scripture.
 Use scripture as your background on your phone (like the one below).
 Never underestimate the power of God's Word.

 3. Tell someone.
 Many people are unaware that trauma, grief, sadness, and loss accompanies foster care and adoption, so you might need to tell others what you're going through in order for them to understand and be able to help.
+Or join a support group so you can have the support of other foster and adoptive parents.
 And even then, you might need to ask for help with physical, tangible things.

 4. Ask for help.
 Be specific.
 One thing that I tended to do in my pain and suffering was isolate myself.
 I desperately wanted and needed companionship from others (even those who didn't totally understand), but I didn't know how to ask for that from others.
 Now that I'm about a year and a half past that point, I realize that sometimes you just have to ask people for what you need: a coffee date, for them to come over, for them to take the kids, for a meal.
 They might even want to help you but don't know how.